romankolpak/romankolpak.github.io/_posts/2020-12-28-https-for-humans.markdown

 {: .centered}
 ![secure channel at last](/assets/comms-drawing-6.png)

-There is still one gaping hole in our setup though.
-Even though we managed to get a secure channel between the user and the website, how do we know the website is what they claim to be?
-How do we know that the party talking to us on the other end of the line is _trusted_?
-Because if it’s not trusted, no matter how secure our channel of communication will be, it’s all compromised — the user could end up downloading a bunch of malware or leaking their credit card information.
+But unfortunately this wasn’t enough to claim success.
+There’s still one attack angle which we didn’t cover - attackers could [“insert”](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) themselves in the middle of our communication and alter the messages!
+When the user is sending their “hello” over the wire and gets a “hello” back, they need some sort of proof that the party saying “hello” back is actually the website they wanted to talk to, not some sweaty dude in a basement trying to steal some credit card information.

 This is where Certificates and Digital Signatures come into play.